View all current available scholarships through the UW Oshkosh Financial Aid Office.

 Contact: Donna Altepeter, Chairperson of the Awards Committee

-- Faculty members may nominate candidates who they believe have established a record of high academic achievement including consideration of CGPA, demonstrated originality and excellence in class performance, and other factors encompassing academic excellence.
+- Faculty members may nominate candidates who they believe have established a record of high academic achievement including consideration of cumulative gpa, demonstrated originality and excellence in class performance and other factors encompassing academic excellence.
 Additional criteria will include a record of significant community service and/or work with the Student Social Work Association.
-Faculty nominations should be forwarded to a member of the Excellence Award Committee by February 20th of the current year along with a brief written rationale detailing the basis for the recommendation.
+Faculty nominations should be forwarded to Donna Altepeter by February 247 along with a brief written rationale detailing the basis for your recommendation.

 Lois Miranda Advocacy Award

 History: The Lois Miranda Advocacy Award is named after the retired (now deceased) Social Work Faculty member at UW Oshkosh.
 She was tireless in her dedication and advocacy of marginalized populations.
 In her memory, students who model her advocacy work, will be awarded.
 To honor her, a fund was begun and a plaque created to share awardees names each year.
 This plaque hangs in the Social Work Office.

 Award: The award amount varies year to year.